-Plus, you can add up to 10 (free) authorized users to your Citi American Airlines Executive card, and they too will have lounge access, even if you’re not traveling with them.
+Plus, you can add up to 10 (free) authorized users to your Citi American Airlines Executive card, and they too will have lounge access (not full access however), even if you’re not traveling with them.
 You can read more about why signing up for the Citi American Airlines Executive card is better than just buying an Admirals Club membership here.

 Getting a free checked bag for yourself and up to eight companions traveling on your domestic American Airlines reservation can also save you tons of money, especially if you fly domestically a lot.